 (1) Upon submission of a DAM Import Bid until posting of the applicable DAM schedule/price.

 The ISO will calculate the required credit support for pending DAM Import Bids for a market day three days prior to the DAM close for that market day.
 The ISO will calculate the required credit support for DAM Import Bids that are submitted after the commencement of the initial credit evaluation upon Bid submission.
 The ISO will categorize each Import Bid into one of the 33 Import Price Differential (“IPD”) groups set forth in the IPD chart in Section 26.4.2.2.4 below, as appropriate, based upon the season, weekday/weekend, holiday, and time-of-day of the Import Bid.
 For each Proxy Generator Bus, the amount of credit support required in $/MWh that applies to an Import Bid shall equal the 98th percentile level of the following: the hourly average Energy price calculated in the Real-Time Market at the location associated with the Import Bid, minus the Energy price calculated in the DAM at the same location and time, with the dataset used to perform this calculation consisting of all hours that are in the same IPD group as the hour to which the Import Bid applies in the previous one (1) year ending on the last day of the calendar month preceding the month to which the Import Bid applies and in the previous five (5) years ending on the last day of the calendar month preceding the month to which the Import Bid applies (“Import Price Differential”).
 The Import Price Differential will be calculated by applying a weight of 1/3 to the previous one (1) year ending on the last day of the calendar month preceding the month to which the Import Bid applies and a weight of 2/3 to the previous five (5) years ending on the last day of the calendar month preceding the month to which the Import Bid applies.
+If there is not sufficient historical price data at the location associated with the Import Bid to perform this calculation, then the ISO will use the historical price data from a location with like characteristics.
 The amount of credit support required in $/MWh shall not be less than $0/MWh.

 The credit requirement for each Import Bid shall be calculated as follows: